gbenga/stream-nature-frontend/README.md

+NB: The Rails backend for this project can be found [here](https://github.com/gbenga/stream-nature-backend)

 # Stream Nature

 Stream Nature provides individuals with access to the world's natural phenomena.
 United through a common interest in nature, users can view and broadcast their own favourite nature spots.